NativeScript/NativeScript/apps/tests/ui/layouts/absolute-layout.md

 ---
 nav-title: "absolute-layout How-To"
-title: "absolute-layoyt"
+title: "absolute-layout"
 description: "Examples for using absolute-layout"
 ---
 # AbsoluteLayout
-Using a AbsoluteLayout requires the AbsoluteLayout module.
+Using an AbsoluteLayout requires the AbsoluteLayout module.
 <snippet id='absolute-layout-require'/>

+### Declaring an AbsoluteLayout
 ``` XML
 <Page>
   <AbsoluteLayout>